aap/pdp6/README.md

 The cpu (apr), console tty, paper tape and punch, the data control and DECtape are implemented.
-The only things missing from the cpu is the repeat key mechanism.
+The panel is missing the repeat delay knobs, but the functionality is implemented.

 ## Verilog Simulation